 Husqvarna Svartpilen 250 Price in Nepal and Availability

 Husqvarna Motorcycles Nepal unveiled the launch through its social media channels.

 Booking is now open!
 Moreover, the bikes will be available for purchase across all KTM showrooms.

 The price will get riders to access the KTM 250cc BS6-compliant, at a far more accessible price range.

 So, the main decision point would be the design.

 Do you prefer an offroader motorcycle or street motorcycle?

 If you want an offroader, go for Husqvarna Svartpilen 250 as it comes with dual-purpose tires and a tank rack.
 Besides these differences, the rest is pretty much the same as one another.

 Frankly, I am interested to see how the rider will react to it.
 The shorter tail section and 835mm seat-height cut out few points in practicality.

 However, people won’t buy Husqvarna for practicality, do they?
 My guess, people will buy it for the power and performance on offer.

 READ NEXT: Jawa Motorcycle Launch in Nepal Confirmed!

 Frequently Asked Questions

 Who is the authorized distributor of Husqvarna bikes in Nepal?

 Hansraj Hulaschand & Co.
 Pvt.
 Ltd. is the authorized distributor of Husqvarna Bikes in Nepal.

 What the difference between Husqvarna Svartpilen 250 and Husqvarna Vitpilen 250?

 Husqvarna Svartpilen 250 is made for off-roading.
 It comes with off-roading tires, complete with a tank rack and single-piece handlebar.
 Similarly, Husqvarna Vitpilen 250 is made for the street.
-It comes with street tires, complete with cafe-racer design and clip-on handlebars.
+It comes with street tires, complete with a cafe-racer design and clip-on handlebars.

 Does Husqvarna 250 have the same engine as KTM 250?